February 5, 2019

 The decision to remove the temporary structure was made in the interest of safety.
 Coastal GasLink’s top priority is safety – the safety of our crews as well others accessing public roads and active work sites where construction-related activities are underway.

 We are committed to keeping communities, First Nations and other stakeholders informed as we progress this $6.2-billion critical energy infrastructure project that will safely deliver natural gas from the Dawson Creek area to a facility near Kitimat, B.C.
-More information about construction camps can be found on our website.
+More information about workforce accommodations can be found on our website.

 Frequently asked questions

-Question: How many people will occupy this work camp?
+Question: How many people will occupy this workforce accommodation?

 Answer: Initially, these housing modules will be occupied by a small number of workers and are part of the crew responsible for building additional units as well as undertaking the road work